-Is being a Machinist a secure job?
+Is being a machinist a secure job?

-Getting certified through the National Institute for Metalworking Skills (NIMS) can boost your career opportunities and get you noticed by an employer.
+Getting certified through the National Institute for Metalworking Skills (NIMS) can boost career opportunities and get you noticed by an employer.

-What will I get from being a Machinist or Tool and Die Maker?
+What will I get from being a machinist or tool and die maker?

-This is a job that demands you try new things – until you come up with the solution that works.
-Where the dimensions of a part are wrong, this can spell disaster for the manufacturer and that’s where your skills come in.
+This is a job that demands you try new approaches until you come up with a solution that works.
+When the dimensions of a part are wrong, this can spell disaster for a manufacturer.
+That’s where your skills come in.
 Machinists are often called upon to come up with ways to solve issues or get to the root of problems.
 You’ll find there are always opportunities to apply your creative thinking.

 - Like working with computers

-- Have great physical stamina
+- Have good physical stamina

-- Have strong math skills
+- Have good math skills

 - Are good with machinery

-- Can manage your time well
+- Manage your time well

 - Have excellent problem-solving skills